 - Lululemon.
 This seller of athletic wear for women, men, and girls offers a 25% discount to North American military members, military spouses, and first responders.
 To get this deal on either full-price or marked-down merchandise, show a valid ID at the register at any Lululemon store.
 The discount is not available for online purchases.

 - Newton Running.
-Members of the U.S. military, firefighters, police officers, and their families are all eligible for special offers on athletic shoes and clothing from Newton Running.
+Members of the U.S. military, firefighters, police officers, and their family members are all eligible for special offers on athletic shoes and clothing from Newton Running.
 To get this deal, sign up online and list your credentials.
-A .mil or .gov email address is sufficient, but if you don’t have one, the store can contact you to verify your status.
+A .mil or .gov email address is sufficient.
+If you don’t have one, the store can contact you to verify your status.

 - Reebok.
-The athletic shoe brand Reebok has one of the most generous first responder discounts we’ve seen: 50% off on select shoes and apparel for all police, firefighters, paramedics, nurses, teachers, military personnel, and government employees.
+The athletic shoe brand Reebok has one of the most generous first responder discounts we’ve seen.
+It offers 50% off on select shoes and apparel for all police, firefighters, paramedics, nurses, hospital workers, teachers, military personnel, and government employees.
 The site uses ID.me for verification.

 - Roxy.
 Sportswear and accessories from Roxy all come with a 15% discount for first responders, military service members, and teachers.
 To get your discount, sign up on the site, which verifies your identity using SheerID.

 - Sunglass Hut.
-Active first responders can get a 15% discount on all online purchases at Sunglass Hut when they sign in and verify with ID.me.
+Active first responders can get a 15% discount on all online purchases at Sunglass Hut.
+Just sign in and verify with ID.me.
 The deal also applies to service members, teachers, students, and government employees.
 This discount doesn’t apply to certain brands, and you can’t combine it with any other promotional code.

 - The North Face.
 Throughout the year 2020, The North Face is offering a 50% discount to all U.S. first responders and health care workers on certain full-price outdoor gear and apparel.
 Included professions are police, firefighters, EMTs, doctors, nurses, technicians, medical researchers, and all hospital workers.
 You can get the discount in stores with a service ID or online using SheerID for verification.
 There’s also a 10% discount available on nonclearance items at The North Face outlet stores in the U.S.

 - Under Armour.
-Active first responders, service members, veterans, health care workers, and teachers can all get a 40% discount on sportswear at Under Armour.
-To get the discount, select “Military and First Responder Discount” at checkout and verify your identity through ID.me.
+Active first responders, service members, veterans, health care workers, and teachers can all get a 20% discount on sportswear at Under Armour.
+To get the discount, select “Military and First Responder Discount” at checkout.
+Then verify your identity through ID.me.

 - Vineyard Vines.
 Vineyard Vines, a seller of upscale casual wear for men, women, and kids, offers a 15% discount for both first responders and health care workers.
 The site provides details about which specific professions are eligible.
-To get this deal, present your professional ID at a retail store or sign in with SheerID online.
+To get this deal, sign in with SheerID online.

 Whether you want to buy a car or service and accessories for it, being a first responder can help you get what you need at a lower price.
 Companies offering automotive discounts include: